 However, Brosix doesn’t lack instant messaging features either – file sharing, chat rooms, video, and voice calls are all as reliable as they get.

 Brosix not only allows you to make video and voice calls but helps you take the next level and make those calls more advanced.
 For example, you can use the whiteboard feature to explain even the most complicated concepts to your team, organize lectures, and even hold brainstorming sessions.

 When it comes to file upload size, Brosix outperforms both Threema and Signal – there is no file size limit whatsoever.

 Feel free to request a demo and find out for yourself!

 While Brosix may not be open-source like Signal, it does offer incredible security guarantees for administrators.
 These guarantees are industry-leading in the world of collaboration tools.

 With Brosix, you control your internal network, you get to add and authorize users.
 It uses end-to-end encryption, just like all secure instant messengers, and it allows you to set specific instructions for each user on your network.

-Threema vs Signal vs Brosix: conclusion
+Conclusion: Threema vs Signal

-While Signal’s open-source code and advanced security features make it a safe option, it’s unsuitable for team collaboration.
+Furthermore, Signal’s open-source code and advanced security features make it a safe option, but it’s unsuitable for team collaboration.
 Threema takes team chats a little bit further with the poll feature and the Threema Work app, but it’s still not advanced enough in this field.
 It’s worth mentioning that the Threema app isn’t free, unlike Signal.